developer-onizuka/mongoDB_opsManager/README.md

 # 3. Start MongoDB Monitoring Service (MMS)

-You should reboot before process.
+You should reboot before starting mongodb-mms.
 If don't do that, the mongodb-mms will stuck.
 ```
 # sudo service mongodb-mms start
 Starting pre-flight checks